ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 both the timestamp and a `PrefixProof` from the log entry's prefix tree are needed.

-The general pattern used for constructing proofs for these algorithms is to output the timestamp or `PrefixProof` from each log entry in the order that it's consumed by the algorithm the user is running.
-For the purpose of this protocol, the user always executes the algorithm to update its view of the tree, described in {{updating-views-of-the-tree}}, followed immediately by one of the algorithms to search or monitor the current tree.
+This subsection defines a general structure, called a `CombinedTreeProof`, that contains the minimum set of timestamps and `PrefixProof` structures that a user needs for their execution of these algorithms.
+For the purpose of this protocol, the user always executes the algorithm to update their view of the tree, described in {{updating-views-of-the-tree}}, followed immediately by one of the algorithms to search or monitor the current tree.

 Proofs are encoded as follows: